Smartphone-Companions/Smartphone-Companions-Website/site/content/_index.md

 title: "Smartphone Companions"
 image: /img/DSC_5779.jpg
 intro:
-    text: "Smartphone Companions is a design research project proposes to explore new forms of interaction with the data flows passing through our smartphone, questioning the status of total object that this device has acquired."
+    text: "Smartphone Companions is a design research project which proposes to explore new forms of interaction with the data flows passing through our smartphone, questioning the status of total object that this device has acquired."
 workshops:
     heading: "Workshops"
     text: "We conducted several workshops along the way, allowing participants to create companions for their own need.
 If you are interested in getting a workshop yourself please contact us!"